Edmir-Demaj/mildew-detection-in-cherry-leaves/README.md

 ## Evaluation

 The model accuracy on the test dataset is 100% which is above the required accuracy percentage.
 For further tests, manually we uploaded two Cherry leaves (healthy and infeccted leaves shown under sample data above).
-This two images data were not part of the dataset but were taken from Google.
+This two images data were not part of the dataset but were taken from Pexels.
 Once uploaded they were adequately predicted.

 [Healthy Leaf](assets/readme_images/healthy_sample.png)